Nutriadmin/hipaa-policies/source/sections/07-systems_access_policy.md

 7. Temporary accounts are not used unless absolutely necessary for business purposes.
    * Accounts are reviewed every 90 days to ensure temporary accounts are not left unnecessarily.
    * Accounts that are inactive for over 90 days are removed.
-8. In the case of non-personal information, such as generic educational content, identification and authentication may not be required.
-This is the responsibility of NutriAdmin Customers to define, and not NutriAdmin.
-9. Privileged users must first access systems using standard, unique user accounts before switching to privileged users and performing privileged tasks.
+8. Privileged users must first access systems using standard, unique user accounts before switching to privileged users and performing privileged tasks.
    * For production systems, this is enforced by creating non-privileged user accounts that must invoke `sudo` to perform privileged tasks.
    * Rights for privileged accounts are granted by the Security Officer or Privacy Officer using the process outlined in [§7.2 paragraph 1](#7.2-access-establishment-and-modification).
-10. All application to application communication using service accounts is restricted and not permitted unless absolutely needed.
-Automated tools are used to limit account access across applications and systems.
-11. Generic accounts are not allowed on NutriAdmin systems.
-12. Access is granted through encrypted, VPN tunnels that utilize two-factor authentication.
+9. Access is granted through SSH that utilizes two-factor authentication.
     * Two-factor authentication is accomplished using a Time-based One-Time Password (TOTP) as the second factor.
-    * VPN connections use 256-bit AES 256 encryption, or equivalent.
-    * VPN sessions are automatically disconnected after 30 minutes of inactivity.
+    * SSH sessions are automatically disconnected after 30 minutes of inactivity.
-13. In cases of increased risk or known attempted unauthorized access, immediate steps are taken by the Security and Privacy Officer to limit access and reduce risk of unauthorized access.
+10. In cases of increased risk or known attempted unauthorized access, immediate steps are taken by the Security and Privacy Officer to limit access and reduce risk of unauthorized access.
-14. Direct system to system, system to application, and application to application authentication and authorization are limited and controlled to restrict access.
+11. Direct system to system, system to application, and application to application authentication and authorization are limited and controlled to restrict access.

 ## 7.3 Workforce Clearance

 1. The level of security assigned to a user to the organization's information systems is based on the minimum necessary amount of data access required to carry out legitimate job responsibilities assigned to a user's job classification and/or to a user needing access to carry out treatment, payment, or healthcare operations.
 2. All access requests are treated on a "least-access principle."
 3. NutriAdmin maintains a minimum necessary approach to access to Customer data.
-As such, NutriAdmin, including all workforce members, does not readily have access to any ePHI.

 ## 7.4 Access Authorization

 1. Role based access categories for each NutriAdmin system and application are pre-approved by the Security Officer, or an authorized delegate of the Security Officer.
-2. NutriAdmin utilizes hardware and software firewalls to segment data, prevent unauthorized access, and monitor traffic for denial of service attacks.
+2. NutriAdmin utilizes firewalls to segment data, prevent unauthorized access, and monitor traffic for denial of service attacks.

 ## 7.5 Person or Entity Authentication